top of page

 5.30pm Cocktails in the garden, introductory talk from Murphy and tour.
 Please make sure you arrive in time as it will include information about the week.

-6.30pm First workshop of the week Hilary will introduce herself and outline what you'll be doing over the week.
+6.30pm First workshop of the week Anne will introduce herself and outline what you'll be doing over the week.

 8.30pm Dinner